diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 ## 🌟  The Good news!
 <div class="callout callout-left">
   <span class="fa fa-bullhorn"></span>
   <h3>You Are in Control!</h3>
   You don’t need to wait for the economy to improve to take control of your career!
 A few simple shifts in mindset and ways of being will have you back in the driver’s seat.
 </div>
 I’m optimistic.
 Tech is made up of a broken system created by unseasoned folks who didn't know better.
 They’re not *your* personal failures.
 More importantly, you don’t need to wait for entire industries to reform to create a fulfilling career.
 You can gain some control.
 I am here to suggest a few reframes that might just help you shift your mindset, focus on what's important to you.
 And when you're clearer on what you want, the world will conspire to get it for you.
-(I have ruhthlessly paraphrased [Paulo Coelho and the Alchemist](https://en.wikipedia.org/wiki/The_Alchemist_(novel)))
+(I have  paraphrased [Paulo Coelho and the Alchemist](https://en.wikipedia.org/wiki/The_Alchemist_(novel)))

 ## 🗺️ Use your Career GPS